 The Transgender Day of Remembrance (TDoR) was commemorated on Wednesday, Nov.
 20 by the Queer Action Club (QAC).
-Students and staff participated in games such as a ring toss and a scavenger hunt and a transgender art was displayed in order to support the transgender community at the high school, educate others on transgender issues and remember those who have been harmed because of discrimination.
+Students and staff participated in games such as a ring toss and a scavenger hunt and viewed art by transgender artists in order to support the transgender community at the high school, educate others on transgender issues and remember those who have been harmed because of discrimination.

 Junior Benjamin Nicholas, a member of the QAC, said having the event helps allows transgender people to feel affirmed in their identities and helps those who may feel alone by highlighting the supportive transgender community at the high school.